 - mass

 - · location center of gravity

-- · mass moment of inertia w.r.t. center of gravity
+- · mass moment of inertia at center of gravity

 The center of gravity is defined as (distance with respect to first node)/ (length beam) and it ranges from 0-1.
 The location is therefore restricted to a position on a line that connects the two nodes and must be between these nodes.